 Consultation with current students should start in the classroom, and at Student-Staff Consultative Fora and/ or Programme Boards where student representatives are in attendance, and later formalised by letter or email presented in a 'student-friendly' style.
 Written communication should include an overview of the proposed changes, the reason for making the changes and why they are beneficial to learners.
 In all cases, students should be allowed reasonable time to consider and respond to the proposed changes.
-Nil responses will usually be treated as tacit agreement, however, should a majority be achieved by this means the department will exercise caution and seek to obtain a more positive mandate for its proposals.
+Nil responses will usually be treated as tacit agreement, however, should a majority94 be achieved by this means the department will exercise caution and seek to obtain a more positive mandate for its proposals.
 MMPs will expect to see, upon request, evidence of the consultation and/or consent process undertaken by programme teams.
 Typically, this includes letter or email correspondence explaining the change and any corresponding minutes capturing the subsequent discussion and decisions made.

 Major modifications to undergraduate programmes are normally 'phased in' commencing with the next level 4 intake, thereby not affecting current students, however simultaneous or 'block' implementation of two or more years / levels of study may occasionally be proposed.
+This typically affects current students, in which case written consent is also required as detailed below.